James M. Beggs, NASA administrator in the 1980s, dies at 94

 It was a constant battle, Mr. Beggs said, to win support from President Ronald Reagan, who had little interest in the space program.

-“He was almost technically ignorant,” Mr. Beggs told journalist Joseph J. Trento for his 1987 book “Prescription for Disaster,” about NASA and the Challenger.
+“He was almost technically ignorant,” Mr. Beggs told journalist Joseph J. Trento for his 1987 book “Prescription for Disaster,” about NASA and Challenger.
 “Not quite, but almost.
 He grasps a few of the broader concepts, but when you start talking in any kind of detail about the broader aspects of the program, his eyes glaze over.”

 Mr. Beggs’s tenure at NASA was overshadowed by two events that took place in rapid succession.
-In December 1985, he was indicted by federal prosecutors in Los Angeles for defrauding the Army of millions of dollars when he had worked at General Dynamics, a major defense contractor.
+In December 1985, he was indicted by federal prosecutors in Los Angeles over allegations that he defrauded the Army of millions of dollars when he had worked at General Dynamics, a major defense contractor.
 He and three other company executives were charged with illegally billing the government for millions of dollars in cost overruns during the development of a prototype of an antiaircraft gun.

 Mr. Beggs took a leave of absence from NASA while strenuously disputing the accusations.